Maths at Redland School

+At Redland, we believe that we are all mathematicians.
 We aim to give children a wide range of mathematical experiences through practical, written and mental tasks.
 Children are encouraged to apply knowledge in different contexts and to employ/develop investigative and problem solving skills.
 We follow the 2014 National Curriculum, using the White Rose scheme of work to form the basis of planning.
-The school have been involved in various projects with the local Mobius (previously Boolean) maths hub, which has taken the school on a journey into teaching maths using a ‘Mastery’ approach.
+The school have been involved in various projects with the local Mobius (and previously the Boolean) maths hub, which has taken the school on a journey into teaching maths using a ‘Mastery’ approach.

 The mastery approach to teaching mathematics, involves: